 The meat industry has long considered genetic considerations in the production of high-quality processed meats for culinary and technological quality as the genetic background of an animal can impact the growth, feed efficiency, carcass composition, and meat quality [23].
-Taking into consideration of developments in pig breeding, it is estimated that genetic variables influence pork quality by 10% to 30% [12], with the remainder attributable to environmental factors such as preslaughter market circumstances (15-25%) and actual slaughter process (40%) [24].
+Taking into consideration of developments in pig breeding, it is estimated that genetic variables influence pork quality by 10% to 30% [12], with the remainder attributable to environmental factors such as preslaughter market circumstances (15%-25%) and actual slaughter process (40%) [24].
 Although there are large number of pig breeds, the majority of pork industry employs crossbreeding with a restricted number of breeds in order to capitalize on the impacts of hybrid offspring on key economic characteristics [25].
 One of the major reasons behind this selection is to prevent the detrimental effects of specific genes on the pork quality.
-Two widely recognized significant genes that exert a direct impact on technological and organoleptic pork quality after mutation are the Halothane gene (causative mutation recognized as the R615C substitution in the RYR1 gene) and rendement napole(RN) gene (also known as R200Q substitution in PRKAG3 gene.
+Two widely recognized significant genes that exert a direct impact on technological and organoleptic pork quality after mutation are the Halothane gene (causative mutation recognized as the R615C substitution in the RYR1 gene) and rendement napole (RN) gene (also known as R200Q substitution in PRKAG3 gene.
 Both of these genes affect post-mortem muscle glycolysis (declining pH), reducing water holding capacity and eventually increasing meat toughness [26].
 The halothane gene, also known as the porcine stress syndrome gene, is associated with malignant hyperthermia [27] and the production of pale, soft, and exudative meat (PSE).
 Pre-slaughter stress causes abnormal lactic acid metabolism and accelerates glycolysis; the temperature of the carcass is abnormally high due to stress, the glycolysis is accelerated, ultimately resulting in excessive accumulation of lactic acid in a short time [28].
-This results in rapid pH reduction and denaturation of muscle cell proteins, ultimately leading to the development of PSE meat with reduced water retention in muscle fiber tissue.
-Hamilton et al. (2000) reported that halothane genes independently affect growth performance, carcass composition, and pork quality [29].
-A number of previous studies have reported that halothane-carrying pigs have advantages over halothane-negative pigs, such as better feed efficiency and carcass yield, but have a higher incidence of PSE [30-32].
-The RN-, on the other hand, was discovered in Hampshire breed and is linked with extended pH decline postmortem and hence the meat from animals carrying of RN- gene is often referred to as "acid meat" due to its low pH [27].
-The detrimental effects of the Halothane gene and the RN- gene are additive for color and water holding capacity [29].